Advocate: Use Your Outside Voice!

 We are also encouraging the state to enable greater resiliency through nature-based adaptation.
 These are practices that will prepare natural landscapes for climate change, as well as buffer communities from the worst floods, droughts and other climate impacts.

 Climate change is already having an enormous impact on our waters, lands, wildlife and people.
 It's showing up in the form of droughts and dying trees, extreme weather and flooding events, and the compounded effects of both in far too many Minnesota waterways.
 Read more about climate change in Minnesota.

 Farming is a proud Minnesota tradition, and it’s important that we protect our farmland and retain our leadership within the industry.
-Where state funding is required, it is critical that we maximize our return on investment towards protecting our air, water and soil, as well as our communities and the health of the people who live here
+When we make investments in our ag economy, it is critical that we maximize benefits to society like protecting our air, water and soil, as well as our communities and the health of the people who live here

-Dig Into Sustainable Ag in MN
+Dig Into Regenerative Ag

 Practices that sequester carbon, increase organic matter and ultimately improve the biological, physical and chemical function of the soil are generally referred to as soil health practices.
 These include cover crops, reduced tillage, diversified crop rotation, improved nutrient management and edge-of-field strategies that help farms more efficiently hold water and carbon dioxide.